bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

 tags: [resources, image, workflow]
 ---

 This theme processes resources (like images) from all kinds of places: Local, global, or remote.
-However, associated meta-data specifying the processing and layout options usually need to be set locally.
+Associated parameters to specify processing and layout options always need to be set locally.
 {.p-first} <!--more-->

-Hugo offers three general ways to access resources:
+Hugo offers three direct ways to access resources:

 Page specific (local)
 : We can store files in the same folder as the Markdown content and include them with a minimal relative path.
 We have to register these resources in the frontmatter if we need additional parameters to manipulate them.